Dowell-Lab/TFEA/README.md

 ## Using SBATCH
 Submitting jobs through the slurm scheduler is supported.
 To use this module specify --sbatch when running python TFEA/src/.
 Be sure to include your e-mail address to receive job notifications.
 Node configuration can be changed within scripts/run_main.sbatch.
-See here an example of sbatch code:
+See here the sbatch code used:
 ```qsub
 #!/bin/bash